 3. Choose a portal platform that’s ready to grow with you

 Starting small doesn’t mean you have to stay small.
 With the right dealer portal platform, you can launch your essential functionality first (what we discussed above), then add product catalogs, online ordering, invoice payments, parts finder integrations, and email order automation when you’re ready.

 Of course, some organizations need to grow geographically, too.
 If that’s you, you should look for a platform that can scale up with multiple portals on the same SAP-integrated infrastructure.
-(Hint: That’s how Corevist Commerce is architected.
+(Hint: That’s how the Corevist Platform is architected.
 You can reuse your existing SAP integration for multiple spinoff sites, which allows you to scale your portal program efficiently.)